| no comment »

 By Marilyn Ferdinand

-I often think of Jim Jarmusch as the short story director.
-Among his “short story collections” are Night on Earth and Mystery Train.
+I often think of Jim Jarmusch as the short-story director.
+Among his short-story “collections” are Night on Earth and Mystery Train.
 Even his more unified (and better) films, such as Dead Man and Ghost Dog: The Way of the Samurai, have stories within the larger story that can be enjoyed in and of themselves.
 As writers know, short stories are hugely challenging, requiring extremely careful selection of details to sketch the entire mood and motivation of the action and actors.
-An episodic film also requires discipline and fortuitious choices, something that Jarmusch excels at when he’s on.
+An episodic film also requires discipline and fortuitous choices, something that Jarmusch excels at when he’s on.
 He misses, too, sometimes badly, as with the hopeless Night on Earth.

 Coffee and Cigarettes is an episodic film shot over 17 years in which the vignettes are visually—not thematically—linked by having characters sitting in bars and restaurants smoking and drinking coffee (or, in two cases, tea).
 It is done in the best tradition of sketch comedy but with an actorly emphasis, and reminded me of an evening of one-act plays I saw at the Actors Studio.
 The atmosphere of an actors’ showcase and scene-study classes pervaded that evening, and pervades this film as well.
 This is not to condemn either event.
 I thoroughly enjoyed both my evening at the Actors Studio and even more thoroughly enjoyed Coffee and Cigarettes.
 I just make this note to prevent viewers from feeling the need to conduct a rather tortured formalist film analysis of the sort Jonathan Rosenbaum felt compelled to perform on this film in Chicago’s The Reader newspaper.